adjaba/zendesk-incremental-export/README.md

 - zendesk.py - Python script and Flask backend
 - templates/index.html - HTML/CSS/Bootstrap frontend
-- populate.py - To populate the Zendesk subdomain with data for testing
+- populate.py - To batch populate (up to 100 tickets) the Zendesk subdomain with data for testing